-When an officer pulls over an individual for DUI in Los Angeles, they will take the suspect’s license into possession and forward it to the DMV along with a copy of the revocation form or notice of suspension.
+When an officer pulls over an individual for drunk driving in Los Angeles County, they will take the suspect’s license into possession and forward it to the DMV along with a copy of the revocation form or notice of suspension.
 In order to fight this suspension, the driver may request an administrative hearing with the DMV.

-However, time is extremely limited: the driver only has 10 days from the date of receipt of the order.
+However, time is extremely limited: the driver only has 10 days from the date of receipt of the order and contact the DMV.
 Failure to act during this critical time frame can result in the loss of your driving privileges for up to a year for a first offense.
-Subsequent offenses within a 10-year periodcould result in an up to three-year revocation.
+Subsequent offenses within a 10-year period could result in an up to three-year revocation.

-It is crucial that you contact a Los Angeles DUI lawyer as soon as possible after an arrest to fight to save your driving privileges.
+It is crucial that you contact a Los Angeles drunk driving lawyer as soon as possible after an arrest to fight to save your driving privileges.
 If you wait too long, your window of opportunity will close!